peelstnac/BlockOJ/README.md

 ## Scripts
 `npm run serve` - Start the frontend development server and opens the home page in the default browser.
 Runs on port 1234 by default.
 Supports HMR.

+`npm run build` - Compiles source files into the `build` folder.

-`npm run dev` - Compiles source files and starts the web server.
-Runs on port 8000 by default.
+ `npm run dev` - Runs `build` script and starts the web server on the specified port (defaults to 8000).

 ## Judging